brianlaihkhk/sample-news-sentiment/README.md

 - [AWS solution]
    - AWS IAM (Permission setup)
    - AWS VPC (Network connection capability)
-   - AWS ECS / AWS EKS (or equivalent)
+   - AWS ECS / AWS EKS (or equivalent for Client + News module)
    - AWS S3
    - AWS Glue
-   - AWS Redshift
+   - AWS Redshift (OLAP for ETL and aggregated data)
    - AWS-cli or AWS CloudFormation

 - [non-AWS solution]
-   - Docker
+   - Docker (for Client + News module)
-   - MySQL / Oracle RDBMS (or other SQL database for OLAP)
+   - MySQL / Oracle RDBMS (or other SQL database)
    - (Optional) Docker swarm, Kubernetes or equivalent

 ### Technical Assessment Requirement

-- Capture, aggregate news based on sentiment, topic, keywords, or other related metadata (e.g popularity)
+- Capture, aggregate news sentiment based on related metadata (topic, keywords, or others)
 - Provide suggestions to users by their preferences and interest
-- User is able to search, select and up-vote / down-vote news
+- User is able to search, select and navigate news
+- Provide roll-up / drill-down capability for metadata
 - Logging / documentation and testing are expected as part of the solution.
-- (Bonus) Provide roll-up / drill-down capability for metadata

 ### Time limit